Primary tabs

 The research methods training course

-One to one supervision | A total of 9 hours of supervision with an experienced member of academic or research staff.
+One to one supervision | A total of 8 hours of supervision with a member of academic or research staff.
 These comprise a mixture of small group and 1:1 discussions over the two years.
 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |

 ---|---|

-Seminars & classes | The course involves a total of 96 hours of face-to-face teaching across the two years.
-This is made up of a mixture of lectures and small group seminars including practicals and journal clubs.
-Teaching sessions take place in the Faculty, on Wednesday afternoons (2-7pm) during Michaelmas, Lent, and Easter terms.
-In the Easter term of their second year, students are invited to give an unassessed poster presentation about their dissertation research. |
+Seminars & classes | The course involves 72 hours of face-to-face teaching over two years.
+This is made up of a mixture of lectures and small group seminars.
+Teaching sessions take place in the Faculty, once a week (on Wednesday afternoons from 2pm) in the Michaelmas and Lent terms.
+There is only a small amount of teaching in the Easter term. |

 Taught/Research Balance | Equal Taught/Research |